-The server size can be set by clicking on the cog at the top right of each server.
+The server size can be set by clicking on the cog at the top right the server.

-Now everything is ready to go, just hit the Deploy Stack button.
+Now everything is ready to go, just hit the Deploy button.

-If this is your first deployment you’ll be prompted to enter your cloud key credentials, once you’ve added these the deployment will begin.
+If this is your first deployment you’ll be prompted to enter your access credentials for your cloud hosting provider.
+Once you’ve added these the deployment will begin.

 During the build and deployment process you can view the log to see what’s happening behind the scenes.